 You can ask me just about anything about how the industry works, from how to pitch an agent, how to work with your publisher, how to make an e-book, or how to market a book effectively.
-I've been an editor, publisher, marketer, salesperson, book producer, web designer, and coach.
+I've assembled a terrific team to assist you on your journey if you need one.

 Since my first job was as an editor at Progressive Architecture magazine, where I learned that I liked writing about architecture even more than I liked drawing.
 I was the editor of the original The Not So Big House book at the Taunton Press, and the 10th Edition of Architectural Graphic Standards at John Wiley & Sons.
 Unless you're an architect, those probably won't mean much to you.
 Now I write novels featuring architects.

 I love technology too, and I've always been an early adopter.
 At Wiley I made CD-ROMs in the 1990s, which made me a digital publishing pioneer.
 In 2004, I learned about Print-on-Demand technology and founded the Plain White Press, which published books and card decks for busy women.
 I founded it as an anti-digital company that produced both books and card deck kits.
 The Press had national distribution and won several awards before I sold it to Fox Chapel Publishing in 2010.